My enthusiasm for Diana’s 30th birthday adventure was bursting at the seams.

 Four of us (and the dogs) hiked two miles through the wintry forest as Krista’s Jeep blazed the trail on a snow-covered forest road, nearly getting stuck a couple times only to be rescued by its own four wheel drive.
 When we got to the yurt we got down to business: clear the deck of multiple feet of snow, turn on the propane tanks, start a fire in the very effective wood fireplace, and chop some firewood.
 The yurt was actually stocked with wood but Jesse (and then Nate) did the latter with alacrity, finding a dead tree in the forest to butcher with an axe.

 Then it was lunch and waiting for Victoria and Jordan to arrive.
 We met Victoria back down at the trailhead a couple hours before dusk.
 Jordan, driving from Denver and making a liquor store stop on the way over, had more of an adventure getting over to the yurt.
-Apparently, she had found the parking lot without issue but then proceeded to walk 1.5 miles, alone, on the wrong road, and ended up being picked up by a couple of hunters who brought her back to the parking lot.
+Apparently, she had found the parking lot without issue but then proceeded to walk 1.5 miles, alone, on the wrong road, and ended up being picked up by a couple of hunters who were setting up gear to shoot their trail camera reviews for a magazine, they kindly brought her back to the parking lot.
 She was about to commence the two-mile hike up to the yurt in pitch darkness when Nate C.—who went to look for her with flashlight—found her.
 Kudos to Jordan for making the longest trek of all of us and not throwing in the towel.

 Meanwhile, I was cooking dinner for everyone in the yurt: beef and vegetable soup; salad with romaine lettuce, spinach, tomatoes, mushrooms, red onions and feta cheese; and a chicken, bell pepper, and garlic stir fry, half of which was immersed in a creamy chicken sauce, the other half served unadorned for the gluten- and lactose-intolerant folks among us.
 This is definitely the greatest amount of real food I brought on a camping trip.
 It was a hearty meal, especially for being deep in the woods.